F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

    - If using a RESTful API client like Postman, in the :guilabel:`Authorization` tab, type the user name and password for a BIG-IP user account with Administrator permissions.
    - If using cURL, see :ref:`installcurl-ref`.

-6. Using a RESTful API client like Postman, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is running properly.
-You should receive an expect response of `success` after you have posted this declaration.
-For illustration purposes, the example below uses `curl` on the BIG-IP itself and the utililty `jq` to pretty print the JSON output:
+6. Using a RESTful API client, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is installed and running.
+For illustration purposes, the examples below use `curl` on the BIG-IP itself and the utililty `jq` to pretty print the JSON output:

    .. code-block:: shell

       [admin@bigip-A:Active:In Sync] config # curl -su admin: -X GET http://localhost:8100/mgmt/shared/cloud-failover/info | jq .
       {
-         "message": "success"
+         "version": "1.2.3",
+         "release": "0",
+         "schemaCurrent": "1.2.3",
+         "schemaMinimum": "1.2.3"
       }

-7. Copy one of the example declarations which best matches the configuration you want to use.
-There are example declarations in the sections for :ref:`gcp`, :ref:`aws`, and :ref:`azure` as well as the :ref:`example-declarations` section.
+7. Copy one of the example declarations that best matches the configuration you want to use.
+There are additional examples in the individual provider sections for :ref:`aws`, :ref:`gcp`, and :ref:`azure` as well as the :ref:`example-declarations` section.

-8. Paste the declaration into your API client, and modify names and IP addresses as applicable.
-The key and value pair can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
+8. Paste or copy the declaration into your API client, and modify any names, addresses, routes or properties as applicable.

+   ..
+Note:: If configuration requires tags, the key and value pair in the configuration can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
 You can craft your declaration with any key and value pair as long as it matches what is in the configuration.
 For example:

    .. code-block:: json

       "failoverAddresses": {
          "scopingTags": {
             "i_am_an_arbitrary_key": "i_am_an_arbitrary_value"
          }